tensorflow/community/rfcs/20190821-nodejs-saved-model.md

 *   MetaGraphsList
     *   MetaInfoDef
         *   …

-          -    graphDef
+    *   GraphDef
         *   …

-          -    ...
+    *   …
     *   Signature Definition Map:
         *   Default SignatureDef
             *   Input op metadata
             *   Output op metadata
         *   SignatureDef 1
             *   Input op metadata
             *   Output op metadata
         *   SignatureDef 2
             *   Input op metadata
             *   Output op metadata

 In TF Java TF go, TF_LoadSessionFromSavedModel and TF_SessionRun are also used to load and execute session from SavedModel.
 The SavedModel is parsed as protocol buffers in Java/go and input/output name is extracted from the default signature def.